NiV-L-A/vscode-clps2c/README.md

 4. In Visual Studio Code open the "CLPS2C-Test" folder by selecting 'File -> Open Folder'.
 5. The extension uses a "settings.json" file to communicate with the compiler.
 The file must be in the same folder as the input file.
 Edit the "settings.json" file following these guidelines.
 There are 4 possible key-value pairs:
 - `"exe"`.
 It specifies the filepath of CLPS2C-Compiler.exe.
-  - If it's in the PATH environment variable, set its value to "undefined".
-If not, explicitly declare the filepath:<br>
+  - If it's in the PATH environment variable, set its value to `"undefined"`:<br>
+  `"exe": "undefined"`
+  - If not, explicitly declare the filepath:<br>
   `"exe": "C:\\Users\\admin\\Downloads\\CLPS2C-Compiler\\CLPS2C-Compiler.exe"`
   - If the filepath contains spaces, two single quotation mark symbols (') must be placed after the root of the path (e.g. "C:\\\\") and at the end:<br>
   `"exe": "C:\\'Users\\admin\\Downloads\\CLPS2C Compiler\\CLPS2C Test\\My Project\\CLPS2C-Compiler.exe'"`
 - `"output"`.
 It specifies the filepath to which the output will be written to.
-  - If the output file should have the same name as the input file with "-Output" appended to the file name, set its value to "undefined".<br>
+  - If the output file should have the same name as the input file with "-Output" appended to the file name, set its value to `"undefined"`:<br>
+  `"output": "undefined"`
   - If the output should be saved to a specific file, modify the value accordingly:<br>
   `"output": "C:\\Users\\admin\\Downloads\\pcsx2\\cheats\\SCUS-97316_07652DD9testmod.pnach"`
 - `"pnach"`.
 The app, by default, produces RAW lines.
-  - Set its value to "true" to convert them to Pnach-formatted lines:<br>
+  - Set its value to `"true"` to convert them to Pnach-formatted lines:<br>
   `"pnach": "true"`
 - `"dtype"`.
 The app, by default, converts "If" commands to E-type codes.
-  - Set its value to "true" to convert them to D-type codes:<br>
+  - Set its value to `"true"` to convert them to D-type codes:<br>
   `"dtype": "true"`
 6. Open the "CLPS2C-Test.clps2c" file.
 7. Access Visual Studio Code's command palette by pressing CTRL+SHIFT+P or F1 and select: